SAP/code-pal-for-abap/docs/checks/db-access-in-ut.md

 [code pal for ABAP](../../README.md) > [Documentation](../check_documentation.md) > [DB Access in Unit Tests Check](db-access-in-ut.md)

-## Database Access within Unit Tests Check
+## Database Access within Unit-Tests Check

 ### What is the Intent of the Check?

-The “Database Access within Unit Tests” Check scans test classes and its contents searching for any kind of explicit DB access within the tests.
+The “Database Access within Unit-Tests” Check scans test classes and its contents searching for any kind of explicit DB access within the tests.
 Since every DB access is considered to be a dependency, this should not be allowed in test code.

 ### How does the check work?